5 Things You’re Saying That Let You Off the Hook (But Keep You Stuck)

 Of course, choices have consequences.
 If you choose not to go to work, there will be consequences.
 If you choose to go for a run, there will be consequences.
 And we have to have the ability to enact that choice - I might like to be less reactive with my partner and, unless I practise something like centring, then I won't actually have the skill to respond differently in the heat of the moment.

-“Should”, “have to” and “must” are all subtle ways we imply that we don't have a choice.
+“Should”, “have to”, and “must” are all subtle ways you imply that you don't have a choice.

 Try saying these phrases out loud.
 “I need to go to the toilet” or “I have to go to the toilet”.
 “I should do my yoga practice this morning” or “I want to do my yoga practice this morning”.
 “I must spend more time with my partner/child/mum/friend [delete as appropriate]” or “I’d love to spend more time with my partner/child/mum/friend”.